-Operating expenses: Our total operating expenses decreased by 7.0%, from RMB22.3 million to RMB20.7 million (US\$3.0 million) for the three months ended March 31, 2022 and 2023.
+Operating expenses: Our total operating expenses decreased by 5.7%, from RMB21.9 million to RMB20.7 million (US\$3.0 million) for the three months ended March 31, 2022 and 2023.

-- Fulfilment expenses: The fulfilment expenses decreased by 69.7%, from RMB5.0 million for the three months ended March 31, 2022 to RMB1.5 million (US\$0.2 million) for the three months ended March 31, 2023, as a result of the decrease in online consumer product sales since the second quarter of 2022, nationwide strict lockdown measures were imposed by the Chinese government in response to the outbreak of the COVID-19 Omicron variant, which led to disruption to social and economic activities.
-As a result, fewer shipping locations were open and our daily logistics volume was adversely affected. - Sales and marketing expenses: our sales and marketing expenses decreased by 30.0%, from RMB6.4 million for the three months ended March 31, 2022 to RMB4.5 million (US\$0.7 million) for the three months ended March 31, 2023.
-This decrease was primarily attributable to a renewed focus on improving return-on-marketing investment by optimizing marketing spend across one or more customer acquisition and/or sales distribution channels.
+Fulfilment expenses: The fulfilment expenses decreased by 69.7%, from RMB5.0 million for the three months ended March 31, 2022 to RMB1.5 million (US\$0.2 million) for the three months ended March 31, 2023, as a result of the decrease in online consumer product sales since the second quarter of 2022, nationwide strict lockdown measures were imposed by the Chinese government in response to the outbreak of the COVID-19 Omicron variant, which led to disruption to social and economic activities.
+As a result, fewer shipping locations were open and our daily logistics volume was adversely affected.

-General and administrative expenses: our general and administrative expenses increased from RMB10.8 million for the three months ended March 31, 2022, to RMB13.1 million (US\$1.9 million) for the three months ended March 31, 2023.
-The decrease was attributable management's efforts to streamline costs.
-During the three months ended March 31, 2022 and 2023, we also incurred professional service expenses of RMB3.5 million and RMB5.8 million (US\$0.8 million) respectively.
+- Sales and marketing expenses: our sales and marketing expenses decreased by 30.0%, from RMB6.4 million for the three months ended March 31, 2022 to RMB4.5 million (US\$0.7 million) for the three months ended March 31, 2023.
+This decrease was primarily attributable to a renewed focus on improving return-on-marketing investment by optimizing marketing spend across one or more customer acquisition and/or sales distribution channels. - General and administrative expenses: our general and administrative expenses increased from RMB10.5 million for the three months ended March 31, 2022, to RMB13.1 million (US\$1.9 million) for the three months ended March 31, 2023.
+The increase was mainly due to the additional professional service fee.